 - Wednesday: plenary and parallel sessions; IARIW Members Meeting (evening);

-- Thursday: all day excursion; second Council meeting;
+- Thursday: plenary session and excursion; second Council meeting;

-- Friday: plenary and parallel sessions; gala dinner-dance (evening); and
+- Friday: parallel session; gala dinner-dance (evening); and

 - Saturday: departure.

 By tradition, virtually all delegates are present for the whole week.

 A General Conference currently consists of (a) themed plenary and parallel sessions, (b) submitted paper parallel sessions, and (c) poster sessions.

 The topics for the themed sessions, and the session organizers, are selected by the IARIW Council, after seeking proposals from IARIW members in advance of the conference, and at the Members Meeting held at the General Conference.

 Session organizers for the themed sessions select the papers from proposals submitted in response to the call for papers and to personal invitations to submit proposals.
 Session organizers appoint session chairperson (usually one of the organizers) in consultation with the Conference Programme Committee (a sub-committee of Council).